 In terms of modern languages, the closest in terms of targets and level of abstraction are probably C++ and Rust.

 Ada's philosophy is different from most other languages.
 Underlying Ada's design are principles that include the following:

-- The programmer can generally give a lot of information about what his program means to the compiler (and other programmers).
+The programmer can generally give a lot of information about what their program means to the compiler (and other programmers).
 This allows the compiler to be extremely helpful (read: strict) with the programmer.

 During this course, we will explain the individual language features that are building blocks for that philosophy.